How to Photograph in the Arctic

 Photographing in such extreme conditions demands technical skill, preparation, and deep respect for nature.

-Module 1 – Understanding the environment
+1 – Understanding the environment

 Temperatures range from +5 °C to –25 °C.